Origins-Tech/InventiveInventory/README.md

 You can access it with this command ```/inventive-config ProfilesConfigScreen``` or via [ModMenu](https://modrinth.com/mod/modmenu)

 ### Automatic Refilling 🔄📦
-Replenishes your current stack with the same items from your inventory.
+Replenishes your current stack with items from your inventory.
-Even works with tools
+Useful for building with many materials or just to always have some food ready.
+Works with buckets, bowls and bottles as well as tools.
+You can press the Advanced Operation Key (Default: ALT)⚙️ to prevent the stack from refilling.⚙️

 **If you have more feature suggestions, join our discord or open an issue on the linked GitHub Repository!**